Policy Sets and Site Labels

 Policy Sets are comprised of unique selections of policy groups and policies between these groups that can be custom tailored to the needs of different sites or Business Units.

-Default (Core) Policy Set
+Default Policy Set

 Policy Groups and Policy Sets